elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 To restore the Grafana backup you must:

 - Have Grafana installed
-- Delete the grafana deployment, PVC and PV
+- Delete the Grafana deployment, PVC and PV

   ```bash
   ./bin/ck8s ops kubectl sc delete deploy -n monitoring user-grafana